iarna/fetch-fic/README.md

 ### includeTOC

-Optional.
+Default: `true`.
 If true then a Table of Contents page will be generated and injected at the start of the fic.

 ### numberTOC

-Optional.
+Default: `true`.
 If true then the navigation version of the table of contents will have numbers before each item.

 ### fetchMeta